The Real Estate Law Review: Switzerland

 The transfer of real estate is subject to land registry and notary fees.
 Additionally, property transfer taxes may apply depending on the canton (e.g., Zurich and Zug do not levy property transfer taxes).
 The rates range between 1 and 3.3 per cent of the purchase price.
 It is common practice for the parties to a real estate purchase contract to agree to pay the real estate transfer taxes as well as the land registry and notary fees in equal parts; even though most cantonal regulations provide that these must be borne by the buyer.

-Furthermore, any profits made on selling the property are subject to capital gains tax, which must be paid by the seller.
-Capital gains tax largely depends on the duration of the ownership and differs from canton to canton.
-The range of applicable rates is, therefore, wide and may vary between zero (in the canton of Geneva after a duration of ownership exceeding 25 years) and 60 per cent (for short-term capital gains in the cantons of Zurich, Zug and Basel City).
+Furthermore, any profits made on selling the property are subject to tax, which must be paid by the seller.
+Taxation of capital gains derived from Swiss real estate varies from canton to canton and even from municipality to municipality.
+Capital gains tax rates may be progressive and may also depend on the duration of ownership.
+Different capital gains tax rates may apply to corporate and individual owners.
+The range of applicable rates is therefore wide and may vary between zero (in the canton of Geneva after a duration of ownership exceeding 25 years) and 60 per cent (for short-term capital gains in the cantons of Zurich, Zug and Basel City).
 In most cantons, the payment of the tax is secured by a statutory mortgage on the property.
 Hence, it is of the buyer's interest that the seller pays the capital gains tax and this should be taken into account when drafting a property purchase contract.

 Additionally, an individual using a property as his or her own residence is subject to an annual tax on a deemed rental income (known as imputed rental value).
 However, maintenance and financing costs relating to the property may be deducted, which may even outweigh the imputed rental value.